In this Article

-It can cause side effects such as loss of appetite, diarrhea, vomiting, rash, headache, and fatigue.
+Andrographis can cause side effects such as loss of appetite, diarrhea, vomiting, rash, headache, runny nose, and fatigue.

 When used in high doses or long-term, andrographis might cause swollen lymph glands, serious allergic reactions, elevations of liver enzymes, and other side effects.

 Special Precautions & Warnings:Infants and children: Andrographis is POSSIBLY SAFE in children when taken by mouth, short-term.
 Andrographis has been used in combination with other herbs for up to one month.